 Discard any materials that are broken and can no longer be used effectively, and donate any supplies that are no longer needed.

 I would highly recommend investing in high quality art supplies when able.
+Here are our favorites: Must-Have Art Supplies for Kids.
 While they initially do cost more money, they last so much longer and are often free of the frustrations associated with the cheaper brands — e.g. crayons snapping in half, pencil leads constantly breaking, muddy colors, etc. We’ve actually been using the same set of beeswax crayons and colored pencils for almost 4 years now!

 Now, ask the following questions: